sai-tarun-tavva/resume-ls/README.md

 ## 📚 Libraries and Frameworks

 - **React Router**: Enabling smooth navigation throughout the application.
-- **Context API**: Managing global state for a cohesive user experience.
+- **Redux**: Managing global state efficiently for a cohesive user experience.
 - **SCSS**: Providing stylish and maintainable component styling.
 - **Bootstrap Icons**: Enhancing the UI with a comprehensive icon set.
 - **Fetch API**: Built-in web API for making HTTP requests to interact with the backend.